mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

     - `signup`: An option for situations where the user is signing in to the origin with a new IdP account they've not used here before.
 Browsers will provide a text string similar to "Sign up to \<page-origin\> with \<IdP\>".
     - `use`: Suitable for situations where a different action, such as validating a payment, is being performed.
 Browsers will provide a text string similar to "Use \<page-origin\> with \<IdP\>".
 - `providers`
-  - : An array of objects specifying details of the different IdPs to be used to sign in.
+  - : An array of objects specifying details of the IdPs to be used to sign in.
 Each object can contain the following properties:
     - `configURL`
       - : A string specifying the URL of the IdP's config file.
 See the [Provide a config file](/en-US/docs/Web/API/FedCM_API/IDP_integration#provide_a_config_file_and_endpoints) section on the _FedCM API_ landing page for more information.
     - `clientId`